burkfers/qmk_userspace_features/maccel/readme.md

 - [Dilemma v2](assets/dilemma_v2.json)
 - [Dilemma Max](assets/dilemma_max.json)

-Finally, after flashing the firmware to your board, load the custom via definition in the design tab in [via](https://usevia.app)
+Finally, after flashing the firmware to your board, load the custom via definition in the design tab in [via](https://usevia.app) (you may have to enable the "Show Design Tab" option in the settings).

 # Setup checklist